meltway-labs/bankman/README.md

     REFERENCE=$(date +%Y%m%d) ./scripts/nordigen-link-agreement.sh <agreement-id>
     ```

-The `REFERENCE` can be any value as long as it is different from the one used for last time you've linked an agreement.
+The `REFERENCE` can be any value as long as it is different from the one used last time you linked an agreement.

 If by any chance you're missing the `<agreement-id>`, you can list your account's agreements with: